How to Negotiate a Credit Card Debt Settlement

 If the credit card company is willing to entertain the idea of a debt settlement, the odds are high that they will want one of the following arrangements.

-- A Temporary Forbearance Agreement - Mostly common in things like student loan debt, a forbearance arrangement can be used successfully in a negotiated credit card debt settlement.
+Mostly common in things like student loan debt, a forbearance arrangement can be used successfully in a negotiated credit card debt settlement.
 Essentially, this means that your account balance will be frozen, the interest rate capped at a pre-agreed upon rate with no late fees or penalties, and no payments will be due for a specified period of time.
-This will give you sufficient breathing room to gather the funds to repay your balance in full without falling further and further behind due to the tyranny of compounding.
+It will give you sufficient breathing room to gather the funds to repay your balance in full without falling further and further behind due to the tyranny of compounding.

 Major Disadvantages to a Credit Card Debt Settlement